ahmedeqbal/FF-UNet/README.md

 # FF-UNet

-This repository contains the original implementation of "**FF-UNet: A U-shaped deep convolutional neural network for multimodal biomedical image segmentation**" in Keras (Tensorflow as backend).
+This repository contains the original implementation of "**FF-UNet: a U-Shaped Deep Convolutional Neural Network for Multimodal Biomedical Image Segmentation**" in Keras (Tensorflow as backend).
 This paper has been published in "*Cognitive Computation - Springer*"

 ## Proposed Architecture: